jonahbrawley/chips/README.md

 # chips
-This is the public repository for Chips - A mobile poker chip management app.
+This is the public repository for Chips - a mobile poker chip management app.